aditya123473892/wagtail/Managing-Wagtail-translations.md

 and 'git add' any new folders that are created.

+**Important** - check the output of `fetch-translations-sh` for errors, and sanity-check the changes with `git status` / `git diff` before committing.
+Failures during the script's run can result in files erroneously being deleted.

 # Generating new source files for translation

 To be done periodically, particularly after any piece of development that involves creating / editing / moving a significant number of translatable strings.
 Within each submodule with a 'locale' folder (run `find . -name locale` to find them):